Skip to Content

 Retirement accounts are tricky.
 You can't just withdraw half the money and hand it over.
 If you try that, you'll trigger taxes and early withdrawal penalties.
 The IRS doesn't care that you're getting divorced.

-For employer-sponsored plans like 401(k)s and pensions, you need a Qualified Domestic Relations Order
+For employer-sponsored plans like 401(k)s and pensions, you need a Qualified Domestic Relations Order, a legal instrument defined under federal ERISA law.

 A QDRO (people say "quad-row") is a legal document that tells the plan administrator how to divide the account between spouses.